 Messages in a Bottle: Things I wrote in the past, usually posted because they relate to something I’m struggling with or pondering in the present.
 (They could also just be something I wrote that I forgot existed until much later.
 I have ADHD, after all!)
 Originally, these were supposed to be more vulnerable posts that showed that it really can get better, even though things seemed rough in the post itself.
 But, given that 2018 turned out to be rougher than many of those old posts, they have now become a bit of a personal trauma narrative and way to integrate my experiences, especially as someone so dissociative she has to keep a reality journal during crises.
 The best advice I can offer for healing from trauma is to own your own story, all of the good, bad, and indifferent.

-Middling Child, The: Three out of four group homes to date have been so memorable as to warrant entries on this page.
+Middling Child, The: Most group homes to date have been so memorable as to warrant entries on this page.
 The completist in me feels I should give the one my sibling resided in the longest to date an entry, too.
 There was nothing overtly wrong with it.
-It was basically “middling,” but that’s high praise for any agency in the 9th Circle of Hell.
+It was basically “middling,” but that historically has been high praise for any agency in the 9th Circle of Hell.
 My life would have sucked a lot less if my sibling could have just remained there in 2018.
 Unfortunately, his medical conditions worsened severely in 2017.
 The “Middling” Child didn’t feel like handling “medically complex.”
 In the 9th Circle of Hell, providers can determine what kinds of clients they will serve, and they evict ones they don’t want.
-The Middling Child didn’t feel like dealing with complexity, so they gave us thirty days notice and the state said they were allowed.
+The Middling Child didn’t feel like dealing with complexity, so they gave us notice and the state said they were allowed.
 We were taken quite unaware, and there was such a shortage of providers that we basically had to take what we could get.
 That turned out to be the Too Little, Too Late Inn.
 I hate that the Middling Child’s management created the crises of 2018 by evicting my sibling in 2017.
 I used to say that what I hated even worse than that was that if – by some miracle – they’d suddenly change their mind, I’d have sent sibling back there in a heartbeat.
 I’ve learned to expect the worst from the providers of the 9th Circle of Hell.
 Only engineering forced evictions feels tame in comparison to so many others.
-(Did I mention most of the others are barely maintained hellholes?)
 But, my sibling’s place was given away, and the management still shows no sign of ever being willing to take complex cases of any type.
-They’re popular enough they don’t have to, so why would they?
-Welcome to the 9th Circle of Hell: even the okay providers are still discriminatory arseholes.
+Welcome to the 9th Circle of Hell: even okay providers are still discriminatory arseholes.
 Now, though, I don’t think I’d send my sibling back even if I could.
 The One-Horse Townhouse keeps shocking me with how shockingly reasonable they have been.
 Will it last?
 I don’t know, but it also reminds me that “Middling” isn’t the same as “Good.”
 A lifetime of abuse – witnessed and lived – has just broken my sense of what “Good” means.

 One-Horse Townhouse: Sometimes beggars can be choosers?
 Ok, not really, but sometimes beggars get lucky?
 My sibling’s current residential facility is in Nowheresville, 9th Circle of Hell, USA.
 But, though it’s in a one-horse town, it hasn’t yet revealed itself to be horrible.
 I’m entirely too jaded to let my guard down.
 Did you notice what I said in my last sentence in the description above?
 I’ve got C-PTSD: you don’t get diagnosed with that without living a life wherein that “other shoe” has kicked you in the behind more often than not.
 For right now, though, its physical location is a lot less modern than the facilities of the Middling Child, but its staff seems potentially more…human?
 Do actual humans ever live in the 9th Circle of Hell and work in social services?
 Is that a thing?
 Ask me in a year, and maybe I’ll feel more comfortable weighing in on that question.